Flutterwave/Vue-v3/README.md

 ## Contribution

 We welcome contributions from the community.
-Please see the contribution.md for contributions guidelines.
+Please see the [community guide](/CONTRIBUTION.md) for contributions guidelines.